bearkerb/tp/docs/UserGuide.md

 through various commands.

 Each feature is grouped by functionality:
-- **Command Summary** — Quick reference table of all available commands.
 - **Tenant Management** — Commands for adding, deleting, editing, and finding tenant details.
 - **Maintenance Job Management** — Commands for creating, tracking, and updating maintenance jobs, including linking them to tenants.
 - **General Utilities** — Commands for clearing data, exiting the application, and accessing in-app help.